 One of the places you see on a walking tour of Chicago is the Reliance Building at Washington and State streets.
-This National Historic Landmark was the city's first skyscraper, built in 1895 by Daniel Burnham, John Root and Charles Atwood.
-The building, with its unique white terra cotta and glass facade, now houses a newly opened luxury boutique hotel, The Alise Chicago (formerly Hotel Burnham) which oozes Old World charm.
+This National Historic Landmark was the city's first skyscraper, built in 1895 by Daniel Burnham, John Root, and Charles Atwood.
+The building, with its unique white terra cotta and glass facade, now houses a luxury boutique hotel, StayPineapple Chicago (formerly Hotel Burnham), which oozes Old World charm.

 With 122 rooms in the heart of downtown, it's in an ideal home base just blocks from The Art Institute, Millennium Park, the theater district, and Michigan Avenue shopping (also known as The Magnificent Mile).
 The StayPineapple Chicago is also across the street from the iconic Macy's department store that was originally Marshall Field & Company.

 Even after a day of exploring, there's still much to anticipate at StayPineapple Chicago, such as complimentary treats in the lobby (don't miss their signature pineapple cupcakes) and custom yellow beach cruisers to see the city in a different way.

 The hotel is also dog-friendly, and you'll want to make sure you enjoy a delicious meal at the hotel's eatery, Atwood, which cooks up seasonal American food and follows the Monterey Bay Aquarium's seafood sustainability standards.
 (Please note: Atwood is not open during the COVID-19 pandemic.
 Check the website for the latest information.)

 With the aforementioned 26 Michelin-starred restaurants, there are no qualms about it: Chicago is a foodie town indeed.
 James Beard Award-winning Chef Tony Mantuano is a partner in several culinary ventures that offer unique experiences, both close to The Alise Chicago.